JTerwel/real-time_interaction_search/readme.txt

 	- Create the directories that do not exist yet (GitHub doesn't like empty folders, making this step necessary.
 See the contents for what is needed)
 	- Update config.csv to your requirements
 	- Make sure fpbot and ztfquery work properly (see installation guide above)
-	- Set the email address details from which to send the result email (auto_ceck.py, lines 94 & 95) (or disable email completely)
+	- Set the email address details from which to send the result email (auto_ceck.py, see installation guide) (or disable email completely)
 		- NOTE: When using e.g. a Gmail account for this, 2-step verification needs to be enabled before a token can be created to allow 3rd party programs like python to use it
 	- Set the recepient list (auto_check.py, line 38)
 	- (Optionally) run the programs on testlist.csv to make sure everything works